matteosox/tubthumper/.github/CONTRIBUTING.md

 In addition to validating that test coverage is 100% as part of the "main" CI/CD workflow — discussed further in the [test coverage](#test-coverage) section — we also upload coverage reports to codecov.io.
 This provides nice pull request comments and annotation, in addition to a fancy badge.

+### Weekly

+A separate `weekly` workflow is configured in `.github/workflows/weekly.yaml`.
+This workflow runs the non-publishing portions of the `main` workflow, except building the initial `cicd` Docker image

 ## Pull Requests

 The `main` branch has [branch protections](https://help.github.com/en/github/administering-a-repository/about-protected-branches) turned on in Github, requiring one reviewer to approve a PR before merging.
 We also use the code owners feature to specify who can approve certain PRs.
 As well, merging a PR requires status checks (Read the Docs and both CI/CD jobs) to complete successfully.